-Following the Danish onslaught, Alfred was forced to retreat to a small island of Athelney in the Somerset Levels in 878.
+Following a new Danish onslaught, Alfred was forced to retreat to a small island of Athelney in the Somerset Levels in 878.
 It was from here that he masterminded his comeback (and, according to legend, burning cakes he had been asked to mind while deep in thought).
 Summoning an army of men from the counties of Wiltshire, Somerset and Hampshire, Alfred waged a kind of guerrilla warfare against the Danes.
-Victory at Edington followed in May of that year.
+Victory at Edington followed in May of the same year.

 Alfred’s biographer Bishop Asser wrote: “Alfred attacked the whole pagan [Danish] army fighting ferociously in dense order, and, by divine will, eventually won the victory, made great slaughter among them, and pursued them to their fortress.
 After fourteen days …they sought peace”.